aksharahegde/django-jet-3-calm/README.rst

 Installation
 ============

-* Download and install the Django 4 version of Django JET:
+* Download and install the Django 4 version of Django JET Calm:

 .. code:: python

-    pip install django-jet-calm==5.1.5
+    pip install django-jet-calm==<version>

 * Add 'jet' application to the INSTALLED_APPS setting of your Django project settings.py file (note it should be before 'django.contrib.admin'):